afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Scenario 7 (the mean spawning biomass in 2019 is above the $B_{35\%}$ estimate; (Table \ref{tab:tier3_SSB}).
-Based on this, the EBS pollock stock is being fished below the overfishing level and the stock size is estimated to be above, abd stay above the overfished level.
+Based on this, the EBS pollock stock is being fished below the overfishing level and the stock size is estimated to be above, and stay above the overfished level.

 ## ABC Recommendation
 ABC levels are affected by estimates of $F_{MSY}$ which